“Achieving full community life for people with intellectual and/or developmental disabilities — one person at a time”

 The Arc Howard Way includes four guiding principles that are the cornerstones of our organization.
 These principles reflect our priorities and are our guideposts to embrace the meaning of our mission.

 The Arc of Howard County commits to a person-centered approach so that each person we support can access optimal opportunities to achieve their goals.

-The Arc of Howard County commits to providing community-based experiences so that people we support can benefit from full integration and live enviable lives at home, at work and at play.
+The Arc of Howard County commits to providing community-based experiences so that people we support can benefit from full integration and live enviable lives at home, at work, and at play.

-The Arc of Howard County commits to providing the appropriate training and support of staff so they can best administer optimal support to people with disabilities.
+The Arc of Howard County commits to providing the appropriate training and support of the staff so they can best administer optimal support to people with disabilities.